 I Love How Paint Can Make Such A Dramatic Impact On A Table Setting.
 Today I am Sharing How You Can Use Paint To Add Color to Your Tablescape For Spring And Summer.

-Many of you saw the blog post I wrote about the tablescape I created for a fun Spring and Summer dinner.
-I love the colors and all of the things that made this table so special.
-I had a ton of messages wanting to know I made the watercolor butterflies so today I am going to share how to add color to your tablescape.
+Last year I wrote a blog post about a tablescape I created for a fun Spring and Summer dinner.
+I love the colors and all of my DIY’s that made this table so special.
+One of the highlights of this tablescape are the watercolor butterflies I made.
+Today I am sharing how to make these butterflies to add color to your tablescape.

 If you want to know I made the butterfly placemats or painted the vases and charges you can visit my blog post here.